ngreifer/MatchingFrontier/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# MatchingFrontier: Automated Matching for Causal Inference
+# MatchingFrontier: Computation of the Balance-Sample Size Frontier in Matching Methods for Causal Inference

 <!-- <img src="man/figures/logo.png" align="right" width="150"/> -->